stick/ncti-site/teams/index.md

 Starting with 2015 if you play for a team you cannot play for another team the the following year.
 You must either play for the same team or sit out 1 year.
-Women are excempt from this rule and may play for any team at any time.
+Women are exempt from this rule and may play for any team at any time.

 Pro
 : Must be current resident of team's home state